484

 8

-Jan Karnowski was a Kashubian judge, poet and ideologist of the Young Kashubians movement.
-He contributed to the development of this movement.
+Jan Karnowski was a Kashubian judge, poet and ideologist and contributor of the Young Kashubians movement.

 8